Updated August 18, 2026

 Unfortunately, the forms that work so well for referring to the third through the tenth decades of a century aren’t fully applicable to the first two.

-That may work for an online encyclopedia, where definitions and explanations are always a click away.
+That approach may work for an online encyclopedia, where entry terms are defined and explanations are always a click away.
 But it’s not Chicago style.
-In Chicago style, “the 1700s” is synonymous with the eighteenth century, and “the 2000s” refers to the entire twenty-first century (see CMOS 9.32).
+In Chicago style, “the 1700s” is synonymous with the eighteenth century, and “the 2000s” refers to the twenty-first century (see also CMOS 9.34).

 To refer to the first decade of a century in Chicago style, you need to be either more explicit or more precise.
 This means either spelling it out or writing it in the form of a numeric range; then, once the century has been established, the first decade can be referred to as such, or you can use a two-digit short form: